MarcElosua/SPOTlight/README.md

 ![Feature plot Cell cycle](img/Feat_plot_CC.png)

-### Down-sampling dataset
+### Downsampling dataset

-If the dataset is very large we want to down-sample it, both in terms of number of cells and number of genes, to train the model.
-To do this down-sampling we want to keep a representative amount of cells per cluster and the most important genes.
-We will select first the genes of interest, to do so we will grab each cluster’s markers plus the 5000 most variable genes.
+If the dataset is very large we want to downsample it, both in terms of number of cells and number of genes, to train the model.
+To do this downsampling we want to keep a representative amount of cells per cluster and the most important genes.
+We show that this downsampling doesn’t affect the performance of the model and greatly speeds up the model training.
-We can extract the top marker genes from each cluster and select the unique ones to use as seeds for the model

 Select only the 3 cell types used in the mixed spots